-Since 2010 Buckinghamshire and Milton Keynes Authority has faced significant financial challenges due to reductions in funding from central government.
-On the government's latest plans and medium-term assumptions, we are now in the fifth year of what is projected to be a ten-year fiscal consolidation.
-Despite having our Government grant support reduced by 26 per cent between 2010/11 and 2014/15, the authority has not raised council tax since 2010/11 and decided to reduce council tax by 1 per cent for 2015/16.
-The Authority's council tax for a band D property is the lowest of all combined fire authorities in the country.
+Buckinghamshire and Milton Keynes Authority has faced significant financial challenges due to reductions in funding from central government over the past seven years.
+Despite having our Government grant support reduced by 26 per cent between 2010/11 and 2014/15, the Authority has not raised council tax since 2010/11 and decided to reduce council tax by 1 per cent in 2015/16.
+However, the funding settlement update announced by the Government during 2015 means that the Fire Authority now faces a reduction in its revenue support grant of 57 per cent between 2015-16 and 2019-20.
+With this in mind, the Fire Authority approved a 1.98 per cent increase in council tax in 2016-17.
+The Authority's council tax for a band D property is still the lowest of all non-metropolitan combined fire authorities in the country.

-We continue to strive to make Buckinghamshire and Milton Keynes the safest areas in England in which to live, work and travel, but also to achieve this at best value to those we serve.
+We continue to strive to make Buckinghamshire and Milton Keynes one of the safest areas in England in which to live, work and travel, but also to achieve this at best value to those we serve.

-Budget Setting 2015/16
+Budget Setting 2016/17

-The budget for 2015/16 was set at a full Authority meeting in February 2015, figures were based on the final financial settlement announced by Central Government earlier that month.
-It was agreed that there would be a 1 percent reduction in council tax.
-Therefore the levy for a council tax band D property to cover the services provided reduced to £58.54.
+The budget for 2016/17 was set at a full Authority meeting in February 2016, figures were based on the final financial settlement announced by Central Government earlier that month.
+It was agreed that there would be a 1.98 percent increase in council tax.
+Therefore the levy for a council tax band D property to cover the services provided increased to £60.88 per annum.